littlezbq/python_geoproject/README.md

 * **run.py**: *main entrance to run the system*.<br>

-other parts like "village_space_quantization" less importance
+other parts like "village_space_quantization" will not explain due to less importance
 ## Quick Start
 ### Prerequisites
 * Python == 3.9.12